databricks/terraform-provider-databricks/docs/index.md

 }
 ```

-## Argument Reference

-The following arguments are supported by the db provider block:

-* `host` - (optional) This is the host of the Databricks workspace.
-This is will be a url that you use to login to your workspace.
-Alternatively you can provide this value as an environment variable `DATABRICKS_HOST`.
-* `token` - (optional) This is the api token to authenticate into the workspace.
-Alternatively you can provide this value as an
-environment variable `DATABRICKS_TOKEN`.
-* `username` - (optional) This is the username of the user that can log into the workspace.
-Alternatively you can provide this value as an environment variable `DATABRICKS_USERNAME`.
-Recommended only for [creating workspaced in AWS](resources/mws_workspaces.md).
-* `password` - (optional) This is the password of the user that can log into the workspace.
-Alternatively you can provide this value as an environment variable `DATABRICKS_PASSWORD`.
-Recommended only for [creating workspaced in AWS](resources/mws_workspaces.md).
-* `config_file` - (optional) Location of the Databricks CLI credentials file, that is created, by `databricks configure --token` command.
-By default, it is located in ~/.databrickscfg.
-Check [databricks cli documentation](https://docs.databricks.com/dev-tools/cli/index.html#set-up-authentication) for more details.
-Config file credentials will only be used when host/token/basic_auth/azure_auth are not provided.
-Alternatively you can provide this value as an environment variable `DATABRICKS_CONFIG_FILE`.
-This field defaults to `~/.databrickscfg`.
-* `profile` - (optional) Connection profile specified within ~/.databrickscfg.
-Please check [connection profiles section](https://docs.databricks.com/dev-tools/cli/index.html#connection-profiles) for more details.
-This field defaults to
-`DEFAULT`.

-## Special configurations for Azure

-In order to work with Azure Databricks workspace, provider has to know it's `id`.
-Or construct it from `azure_subscription_id`, `azure_workspace_name` and `azure_workspace_name`.

 * `azure_workspace_resource_id` - (optional) `id` attribute of [azurerm_databricks_workspace](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/databricks_workspace) resource.
 Combination of subscription id, resource group name and workspace name.
 * `azure_workspace_name` - (optional) This is the name of your Azure Databricks Workspace.
 Alternatively you can provide this value as an environment variable `DATABRICKS_AZURE_WORKSPACE_NAME`.
 Not needed with `azure_workspace_resource_id` is set.
 * `azure_resource_group` - (optional) This is the resource group in which your Azure Databricks Workspace resides in.
 Alternatively you can provide this value as an environment variable `DATABRICKS_AZURE_RESOURCE_GROUP`.
 Not needed with `azure_workspace_resource_id` is set.
 * `azure_subscription_id` - (optional) This is the Azure Subscription id in which your Azure Databricks Workspace resides in.
 Alternatively you can provide this value as an environment variable `DATABRICKS_AZURE_SUBSCRIPTION_ID` or `ARM_SUBSCRIPTION_ID`.
 Not needed with `azure_workspace_resource_id` is set.

-Provider works with [Azure CLI authentication](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest) to facilitate local development workflows, though for automated scenarios a service principal auth is necessary:

 * `azure_client_secret` - (optional) This is the Azure Enterprise Application (Service principal) client secret.
 This service principal requires contributor access to your Azure Databricks deployment.
 Alternatively you can provide this value as an environment variable `DATABRICKS_AZURE_CLIENT_SECRET` or `ARM_CLIENT_SECRET`.
 * `azure_client_id` - (optional) This is the Azure Enterprise Application (Service principal) client id.
 This service principal requires contributor access to your Azure Databricks deployment.
 Alternatively you can provide this value as an environment variable `DATABRICKS_AZURE_CLIENT_ID` or `ARM_CLIENT_ID`.
 * `azure_tenant_id` - (optional) This is the Azure Active Directory Tenant id in which the Enterprise Application (Service Principal)